-An Act concerning insurance; relating to the regulation and oversight thereof; providing for the establishment of a web-based online insurance verification system for the verification of evidence of motor vehicle liability insurance; eliminating the requirement that the commissioner of insurance submit certain reports to the governor; requiring that certain reports be available on the insurance department's website; removing certain entities from the definition of person for the purpose of enforcing insurance law; requiring that third-party administrators maintain separate fiduciary accounts for individual payors and prohibiting the commingling of the funds held on behalf of multiple payors; requiring the disclosure to the commissioner of insurance of any bankruptcy petition filed by or on behalf of such administrator pursuant to the United States bankruptcy code; requiring title agents to make their reports available for inspection upon request of the commissioner of insurance instead of submitting such reports annually; standardizing the amount of surety bonds filed with the commissioner of insurance at \$100,000; eliminating the small business exemption in certain counties; amending K.S.A.
-8-173, 40-108, 40-1139, 40-2253, 40-3807 and 40-3809 and K.S.A.
+AN ACT concerning insurance; relating to title insurance; requiring title agents to make their audit reports available for inspection upon request of the commissioner of insurance instead of submitting such reports annually; requiring the amount of surety bonds filed with the commissioner to be \$100,000; eliminating the controlled business exemption in certain counties; amending K.S.A.
+40-1139 and K.S.A.
 2024 Supp.
-40-2,125, 40-1137 and 40-2404 and repealing the existing sections.
+40-1137 and 40-2404 and repealing the existing sections.